oniolalekan/retispec_demo/README.md

 This will first create the database schema using the SQLAlchemy ORM and then start the service.

-Copy the URL the service is running on and paste it in your browser: http://127.0.0.1:8000
+Copy the URL the service is running on and paste it in your browser: http://127.0.0.1:8000 The endpoints can be tested with Swagger UI: http://127.0.0.1:8000/docs Swagger UI allows anyone — be it your development team or your end consumers — to visualize and interact with the API’s resources without having any of the implementation logic in place.